codercowboy/65daysdecode/README.md

 Originally authored in July of 2019 by [Jason Baker](jason@onejasonforsale.com).

+# running the code

+To run the code, open the 65daysdecode.html file in the chrome browser.
+Simply loading the file will run the embedded javascript inside the file and log output to the developer console.

+# contributing

+If someone wants to clean up or contribute to the code.
+Send me PRs or [email me](jason@onejasonforsale.com) your changed file.
+I'll give you credit in this readme.

 # current results

 Current results show the messages aren't necessarily ciphered in a one to one manner, and there's already one example of a ciphered character being used twice, which also suggests the message ciphering may just be random noise :(